 Growing up, I always hated brushing my teeth because it would always trigger a gag reflex for me.
 Electric toothbrush, soft bristles, medium bristles – it didn’t matter.
 Different flavors, various brands – nothing seemed to help.

-A few days later, I stumbled upon
+One day, I stumbled upon

 Georganics, a natural oral care website, while looking for zero waste alternatives for my bathroom.
 Georganics is primarily baking soda but also utilizes Kaolin clay.